JuanCaicedo/blog-post-dafts/tailored-css.md

 ## The site should be fast

 We value site speed a lot at SpanishDict.com.
-As we've started expanding our site into Latin America, this has become even more important.
+As we've made growing Latin American traffic a priority, this has become even more important.
 Connection speeds tend to be slower than in the USA, so optimizing for them is always on our mind.

 In researching how to improve our site's speed, a recurring theme is that [perceived speed tends to be more important than actual speed](http://blog.teamtreehouse.com/perceived-performance).